bids-standard/bids-website/_posts/2020-01-02-announcement-community-forum-events.md

 ### Connection details

-We have scheduled two BIDS Community Forums to accomodate as many time zones as possible.
+We have scheduled two BIDS Community Forums to accommodate as many time zones as possible.

 Although you don't have to (you can just show up!), please [RSVP at this eventbrite](https://www.eventbrite.com/e/bids-community-forum-tickets-86207425731?aff=bidswebsite){:target="_blank"} invitation to help us predict who will be in attendance.